 - In 400 metres you fork left away from the stream (to short-cut a bend in the stream), your direction 240°.
 In 110 metres go over a stile (the path may be somewhat overgrown with nettles at this point) to enter a wooded area, to continue with a stream on your right-hand side.

-- In 250 metres you come to the first of seven stiles [!] at the bottom of private gardens, which you cross, keeping the stream on your left hand side.
+- In 250 metres you come to the the first of seven stiles at the bottom of private gardens, which you cross, keeping the stream on your left hand side.
 The first stile (missing since 2017) has been replaced (2021) with a wooden swing gate.
 Stile 2 (now the first stile) is in good condition but many of the remaining ones in the line are in very poor condition.
 Stile 4 is missing (August 2021).

 - The last of the seven houses is a thatched barn-house away on your right-hand side, with a small vineyard in its rear garden.
-The owner has positioned his fence beside the stream, so that immediately after crossing the seventh stile you cross to its right an eighth stile (missing August 2021 - now a gap) to then [!] turn half-right across the rear garden of the seventh house (also with a small vineyard), heading towards a wooden footbridge in the fence line on the far side, your direction 230°.
-After 100 metres go over the footbridge to veer right across rough overgrown ground, on an unclear way, aiming for a metal fieldgate on the far side which leads out onto the road, your direction 240°.
+The owner has positioned his / her fence beside the stream, so that immediately after crossing the seventh stile you cross to its right an eighth stile (missing August 2021 - now a gap) to then [!] turn half-right across the rear garden of the seventh house (with its a small vineyard), heading towards a wooden footbridge in the fence line on the far side, your direction 230°.
+After 100 metres go over the footbridge to veer right across rough, overgrown ground, on an unclear way, aiming for a metal fieldgate on the far side which leads out onto the road, your direction 240°.

-- In 180 metres fork right off the road onto a farm track, your direction 280°.
-In 20 metres go through (or around) metal gates and keep ahead across a field, your direction 250°.
+- In 180 metres turn right off the road onto a farm track, your direction 280°.
+In 20 metres pass to the left of a triangular metal barrier to keep ahead across a field, your direction 250°.

-- In 300 metres, at the end of the sewage farm fence on your left-hand side, you exit the wooded area and keep ahead along the broad car-wide track, ignoring the ways off and the bridge to your left.
+- On the narrow path, in 300 metres, at the end of the sewage farm fence on your left-hand side, you exit the wooded area, cross a track and keep ahead along the broad car-wide track, ignoring the ways off and the bridge to your left.

 - In a further 80 metres, go through a field boundary, with a field hedge on your right-hand side, and keep ahead on a broad grassy way.
 Ignore all ways off and in 400 metres you pass Little Park Farm (so marked on the OS map) over to your right and keep straight on, soon ignoring the track which swings down to your left.

-- In 200 metres you enter a light wood (through a not obvious gap) and in 15 meters you cross a wooden bridge with wooden hand rails over a stream.
+- In 200 metres the path leads up into a light wood through a gap in the boundary and in 15 meters you cross a wooden bridge with wooden hand rails over a stream.

-- In 70 metres, you come out on to a farm road.
-Go left on the road, your direction 255°.
+- In 70 metres, you come out on to a tarmac country road.
+Turn left on this road, your direction 255°.
 In 20 metres ignore a path to the left (although this is a short cut to the station, should you need to get there in a hurry: at a fork, after 100 metres, take the left-hand path; follow the lower edge of the hill; then cross on a long line of wooden planks and go uphill, slightly to your right, coming out by the fork right to the station on the A2100 mentioned in the last paragraph).

 - In 60 metres you come out on to Mount Street, where you go left, your direction 190°.

-- In 35 metres you pass Bayeux Cottage, which serves cream teas.
-In 35 metres you pass the King's Head.
-In 30 metres, at the T-junction, turn left into the High Street, your direction 150°.
+- In 35 metres you pass Bayeux Cottage on your right, which serves cream teas.
+In a further 35 metres you pass the King's Head pub on your left.
+In 30 metres, at the T-junction,turn left into the High Street, your direction 150°.